kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-language-textanalytics/README.md

 The Text Analytics SDK provides a single client that allows you to engage with the Azure Text Analytics API.

 The client includes text analysis of batched documents and single text operations.
+The client is created with an endpoint and credential.
+The credential string is the user's cognitive services key.

+The batched operations will accept the documents parameter as a `list[str]` or `list[(Multi)LanguageInput]`.
+If the user passes in a `list[str]` the ID will be added behind the scenes (0 based) and the country_hint/language will use the default.
+A mix of `list[str]` and `list[(Multi)LanguageInput]` is disallowed.

+The single text operations do not get assigned an ID and move the statistics and model_version results to a response hook.
+The user can pass in a country_hint or language hint as an optional parameter.
+If the operation fails, the exception is raised with an error message.

 ## TextAnalyticsClient